 Efforts to quantify the number of IDP in Mexico are limited.
-According to the Internal Displacement Monitoring Centre, the total number of displaced population in Mexico in 2007 due to the war against organized crime is 160,000 without considering other 115,000 who have crossed the border to the U.S. (IDMC, 2012).
+According to the Internal Displacement Monitoring Centre (IDMC), the total number of displaced population in

+Mexico in 2007 due to the war against organised crime was 160,000 without considering other 115,000 who crossed the border to the USA (IDMC 2012b).
 On the other side, the firm Parametría (2012) suggests that the displaced population is about 1.6 million.
 The most robust approach on quantifying the problem, at least at the local level, was a survey conducted in 2009 by the Universidad Autónoma de Ciudad Juárez to families of individuals that have left their homes.
-According to their results, only in Ciudad Juárez, 230,000 migrated because of the escalating violence between 2007 and 2009; 46% of these migrants remained in the country as IDPs and the rest crossed the U.S. border (Velazquez Vargas, 2012).
+According to their results, only in Ciudad Juárez, 230,000 migrated because of the escalating violence between 2007 and 2009; 46% of these migrants remained in the country as IDPs and the rest crossed the U.S. border (Velazquez Vargas 2012).

 Despite the lack of official data for quantifying IDPs in Mexico, there have been some efforts to study this phenomenon.
-For instance, Durin (2013) estimates the displaced population at the municipal level analyzing the rate of unoccupied properties in 2005 and 2010.
+For instance, Durin (2013) estimates the displaced population at the municipal level analysing the rate of unoccupied properties in 2005 and 2010.
 According to her estimates, Tijuana is the municipality with the highest number of IDPs (160,000), and just in the Northern states, there has been 420,000 IDPs from 2005 to 2010.
-Rios Contreras (2014), on the other hand, estimates unexpected changes in population in each municipality as function of crimes related to the organized crime, finding that municipalities with greater levels of drugrelated violence had greater unexpected out-migration flows than other municipalities in the country.
+Rios Contreras (2014), on the other hand, estimates unexpected changes in population in each municipality as function of crimes related to the organised crime, finding that municipalities with greater levels of drug-related violence had greater unexpected out-migration flows than other municipalities in the country.
+Finally, IDMC (2012a) reports matching estimates at the municipality level comparing the migration flows of the 104 municipalities in Mexico with the greatest levels of violence with similar municipalities with low levels of violence, finding that violent municipalities have out-migration flows 15 times greater than municipalities with lower levels of violence.

 Velazquez Vargas et al. (2010) and Albuja (2011) also mention the rate of abandoned properties in the northern states as one of the consequences of forced displacement due to violence.
-Although it is not possible to identify how many of these properties are abandoned because families fled from violence, the authors claim that there is enough evidence to suggest the existence of displacement, case in which the government should provide protection under the Guiding Principles on Internal Displacement.i
+Although it is not possible to identify how many of these properties are abandoned because families fled from violence, the authors claim that there is enough evidence to suggest the existence of displacement, case in which the government should provide protection under the Guiding Principles on Internal Displacement.1

 Different journalists have collected anecdotal evidence about the IDPs.
-Animal Político (2013), in collaboration with Insight Crime, conducted three case studies in Sinaloa, Tijuana and Ciudad Juarez reporting the existence of IDPs by interviewing several families that have left their homes fleeing from violence (Sandoval Alarcón, 2013a, 2013b, 2013c).
+Animal Político in collaboration with Insight Crime conducted three case studies in Sinaloa, Tijuana and Ciudad Juarez reporting the existence of IDPs by interviewing several families that have left their homes fleeing from violence (Sandoval Alarcón 2013a, 2013b, 2013c).
 In the three cases, the rise in the crime rates was associated to an increase of the IDPs.
-However, when the local government authorities were asked about the topic, they denied its existence, or simply argued that there is not enough evidence of displacement to recognize it as a problem (Sandoval Alarcón, 2013a).ii
+However, when the local government authorities were asked about the topic, they denied its existence, or simply argued that there is not enough evidence of displacement to recognise it as a problem (Sandoval Alarcón 2013a).2

 Internal migration due to violence has been studied for countries in the region that have suffered from political violence and civil wars.
-In Colombia, The Universidad de Los Andes conducted a survey in 2004 to 2,342 displaced households located in 48 municipalities in 21 departments (Ibañez and Velasquez, 2006).
-Several studies have used this survey to estimate the costs of displacement and the main reasons driven the forced migration in the country (Lozano-Gracia et al; 2010; Engel & Ibañez; 2007.
-See Ibañez, 2009 for a review).
+In Colombia, The Universidad de Los Andes conducted a survey in 2004 to 2342 displaced households located in 48 municipalities in 21 departments (Ibáñez and Velasquez 2006).
+Several studies have used this survey to estimate the costs of displacement and the main reasons driven the forced migration in the country (Lozano-Gracia et al. 2010; Engel and Ibáñez 2007.
+See Ibáañez Londoño 2009 for a review).